ocordova/bitso-frontend-challenge/README.md

 ## TODO

-- Display the count of islands
+- ~~Display the count of islands~~
-- Finish testing
+- ~~Finish unit testing~~
+- E2E Tests with cypress
 - More performance improvements

 ## Nice to have

-- Measure performance vs SVG, Canvas implementations
+- Measure performance vs SVG or Canvas implementations
 - Try a Dummy grid and only create active squares to boost performance